-The decision to parent, abort, or place a child for adoption is one of the most important, difficult, and life-changing decisions someone will ever make.
-The staff of CAS is dedicated to helping expectant parents discern the plan they want to make for their child.
-When that plan includes adoption, we work to prepare them emotionally, walk them through the adoption process, give them loving and non-judgmental support.
-We offer them quality and well-screened adoptive families from which to choose, and help them create their own unique adoption plan.
+The decision to parent, abort, or place your child for adoption is one of the most important, difficult, and life-changing decisions you will ever make.
+The staff of CAS is dedicated to helping expectant parents design the plan they want to make for their child.
+When that plan includes adoption, we work to prepare you emotionally, walk you through the adoption process, give you loving and non-judgmental support.
+We offer you quality and well-screened adoptive families from which to choose, and help them create your own unique adoption plan.

 Our Services